AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 * Instant Deposit:
    * 0.5%-1.7% fee (with a minimum fee of $0.25) and is instant to their debit card.

+They can also generate revenue through its Cash Cards.
+A Cash Card is a physical or digital, if you choose to add it to your Apple Wallet, debit card that allows users to make purchases through their Cash App balance instead of their bank balance.
+Cash App earns

+Additionally, they received external funding from various investors.
+They have raised a total of $1.9 billion and funding, "which saw profits rise 27% and 15%, respectively, from a year earlier." **(BBN BLOOMBERG)**

 ## Business Activities